 Additionally, ‘Looked After Children’ and children whose parent(s) are in the armed forces also receive £1,900 per year and £300 respectively.
 There are currently no looked after children or service children at Thornton.

 For this financial year the school will receive additional funding of £331,320.

 The statement below explains how the funding has been allocated in school to overcome barriers to learning for eligible pupils.

-In 2016-17 the school saw a substantial improvement in outcomes for eligible pupils and we are continuing to use the effective strategies we used last year which saw gaps narrow between eligible pupils and their peers and add other key measures, such as developing our Reading Plus programme, to enable children to have access to high quality reading texts both at home and in school.
+Over the last three years we have seen good improvement in outcomes for eligible pupils and we are continuing to use the effective strategies put in place which saw gaps narrow between eligible pupils and their peers and add other key measures, such as developing our Reading Plus programme, to enable children to have access to high quality reading texts both at home and in school.
 We are committed to closing the gap between eligible pupils and other pupils and welcome support from parents in making this a reality.

 The school has a Pupil Premium Governor, Mr Subat Khan, and he works closely with the school to ensure that funding is used appropriately.
 Governors also receive regular updates on the performance of eligible pupils and how their outcomes compare to other pupils in school and also other pupils nationally.
 The Governors share the staff's commitment to improving outcomes every year until the gap is closed and all eligible pupils achieve their full potential.